Tanmoy058/Tanmoy058.github.io/index.md

 <section class="content" markdown="1">
 # About Me

-<p class="lead">I am an incoming tenure-track Assistant Professor in the Department of Mathematics, Statistics and Computer Science at the University of Wisconsin–Stout.</p>
+<p class="lead">I am a tenure-track Assistant Professor in the Department of Mathematics, Statistics and Computer Science at the University of Wisconsin–Stout.</p>

 My research focuses on **distributed and machine learning systems**, **large language model inference and serving**, **edge computing**, and **performance optimization for real-time AI**.
 I earned my Ph.D. in Computer Science from the University of Virginia in December 2024, advised by Prof. Haiying Shen.